-ACT I.-SCENE I.
+ACT L-SCENE I.

 The first half of Scene I. is intended to give the audience some idea of the mood of the play as a whole, and at the same time to introduce them to Antonio, "The Merchant of Venice," and give them some necessary information as to his fortunes.
-In the sadness of Antonio the audience is given a suggestion of the ill-fortune which overt-s him in the course of the play; and in spite of his assurances that his "ventures" have nothing to do with his sadness, we cannot help feeling that the street-gossips, Salarino and Salanio, have in fact come very near the truth in their suggestion that "Antonio is sad to think upon his merchandise."
+In the sadness of Antonio the audience is given a suggestion of the ill-fortune which overtakes him in the course of the play; and in spite of his assurances that his "ventures" have nothing to do with his sadness, we cannot help feeling that the streetgossips, Salarino and Salanio, have in fact one very near the truth in their suggestion that "Antor - by to think upon his merchandise."

-In the second half of the scene the audience makes the acquaintance of Bassanio, Lorenzo, and Gratiano; and in that part of the conversation in which Bassanio confides his plans to Antonio, we are given a charming picture of Portia, which prepares the audience for the scene which is to follow.
+In the second half of the scene the $c{1} = c{2}$ makes the acquaintance of Bassanio, Lorenzo, and Graues is and in that part of the conversation in which Bassanio confides his plans to Antonio, we are given a charming picture of Portia, which prepares the audience for the scene which is to follow.

-- 2. it.
+2. it.
 My sadness.

-- 5. am to learn.
-Have yet to learn.
+5. am to learn.
+Have ye ) learn.

-- 6. want-wit.
-Stupid fellow.
+6. want-wit.
+Stupid feliow.

-- 7. much ado.
+7. much ado.
 Much trouble.

-- to know myself.
+to know myself.
 To recognize myself.

-- 9. argosies.
+9. argosies.
 Large merchant vessels.
 The word argosy is derived from Ragusa, the name of a port on the Adriatic near Venice, which carried on a large trade with England.